jbhopkins/bioxtasraw/docs/source/saxs/saxs_bead_models.rst

 spatial discrepancy (NSD).
 This is essentially a size normalized metric for comparing how similar two different models are.
 When DAMAVER is run, it reports the average and standard deviation of the NSD between all the reconstructions.
 It also reports the average NSD for each model.
-If the average NSD of a given model is more than two standard deviations above the mean NSD, that model is not included in the average.

-NSD is commonly used to evaluate the stability of the reconstruction.
-While the exact thresholds vary a little, roughly speaking we evaluate reconstruction stability as:
+The mean NSD is commonly used to evaluate the stability of the reconstruction.
+Roughly speaking we evaluate reconstruction stability as:

 *   NSD < 0.6 - Good stability of reconstructions
 *   NSD between 0.6 and 1.0 - Fair stability of reconstructions